 Another reason companies are looking for a HubSpot alternative is because of its hidden costs.

-If its high prices weren’t enough, you’re also required to pay onboarding fees on the Professional and Enterprise plans: $500 and $3000 respectively.
-You can currently get a discount but it’s still a lot of money to pay upfront.
+If its high prices weren’t enough, you’re also required to pay onboarding fees on the Professional and Enterprise plans: $750 and $3,000 respectively.
+It’s a lot of money to pay upfront!

-Each new user added to the Sales Hub Starter plan costs $50 per month.
-Extra users for the Professional plans cost $80/month.
+Each new user added to the Sales Hub Starter plan costs $10 per month.
+Extra users for the Professional plans cost $100/month.

 Winner: HubSpot’s Free CRM plan is excellent and I’d really recommend it to small businesses.
 What I wouldn’t recommend is paying the elevated costs that come with its Professional and Enterprise plans, especially after you take into consideration the hidden costs.
 Pipedrive’s pricing is much more accessible for small businesses as it goes up incrementally, and the features are just as good as HubSpot’s.
 Pipedrive wins this round for that reason.

 So there you have it, the ultimate Pipedrive vs HubSpot comparison.
 I have to say, it’s been a while since I’ve seen such a close head-to-head.
 But perhaps that score has left you feeling confused?
 Allow me to share my conclusions.

 HubSpot is a great all-in-one sales and marketing tool and I really rate its Free CRM plan for the fact that you get a mix of sales and marketing features and generous allowances.
 In fact, if you’re a small business, I’d definitely recommend using it to get started.
 Upgrading to the Starter plan means a higher allowance on the features you’ve already got and removing the HubSpot branding, so be sure you’re going to make good use of those allowances before upgrading.